 The Company derives revenue principally from the sale of advertising to national, regional and local businesses in Noovie®, the Company's cinema advertising and entertainment pre-show.
-The Company also sells advertising through the LEN, a series of strategically placed screens located in movie theater lobbies, as well as other forms of advertising and
+The Company also sells advertising through the LEN, a series of strategically placed screens located in movie theater lobbies, as well as other forms of advertising and promotions in theater lobbies.
+In addition, the Company sells online and mobile advertising, including through Noovie Audience Accelerator, through NCM's digital gaming products including Noovie Trivia, Noovie ARcade, Name That Movie and Noovie Shuffle, which can be played on the mobile apps or at Noovie.com and through partnerships with certain internet platforms.
+Further the Company sells advertising in a variety of complementary out of home venues, including restaurants, retail locations, convenience stores, college campuses and office and residential buildings.
+The Company also has a long-term agreement to exhibit the advertising of the founding members' beverage suppliers.

 The Company makes contractual guarantees to deliver a specified number of impressions to view the customers' advertising.
 If the contracted number of impressions are not delivered, the Company will run additional advertising to deliver the contracted impressions at a later date.
 The deferred portion of the revenue associated with undelivered impressions is referred to as a make-good provision.
 The Company defers the revenue associated with the make-good until the advertising airs to the audience specified in the advertising contract.
 The make-good provision is recorded within accrued expenses in the unaudited Condensed Consolidated Balance Sheet.
-As of July 1, 2021 and December 31, 2020, the Company had a make-good provision of \$3.1 million, respectively.
+As of September 30, 2021 and December 31, 2020, the Company had a make-good provision of \$2.9 million and \$7.1 million, respectively.

-The Company does not have any contracts with customers with terms in excess of one year that are noncancellable as of July 1, 2021.
+The Company does not have any contracts with customers with terms in excess of one year that are noncancellable as of September 30, 2021.
 Agreements with a duration less than one year are not included within this disclosure as the Company elected to use the practical expedient in ASC 606-10-50-14 for those contracts.
 In addition, the Company's other contracts longer than one year that are cancellable are not included within this disclosure.